christheblog/genetic-algorithm-oz/README.md

 Building blocks are designed to work the following way :
 - Generate randomly an initial population from a user-provided function
-- Create a Next function, working the following way :
+- Create a NextFn function, working the following way :
 	- Creates a mating pool from the current population, using a user-provided MatingFn function.
 	- Apply Crossovers and Mutations using user-provided functions and configurable probability
 	- returning the newly generated population

 The mating pool function can be generated using a user-provided fitness function and a user-provided selector function.
-The selector function can also be generated using support form the Selector module.
+The selector function can also be generated using support from the Selector module.

 This gives you a lot of control on what to use.